glupascu/devops-intensive/practical-tasks.md

 2. **Security Configuration**:
    - Generate self-signed SSL certificate
-   - Configure HTTPS on port 443
+   - Configure HTTPS on port 443 using nginx and proxy-pass
-   - HTTP on port 80 redirects to HTTPS
+   - HTTP on port 80 redirects to HTTPS using 301(302) or 308(307) response codes

 3. **Firewall Setup**:
    - Configure iptables/firewalld rules: